 The more advanced the cancer, the more likely it is to affect your sight.
-Unless you were diagnosed in the early stages of nasopharyngeal cancer, it might already have spread to:
+Unless you were diagnosed in the early stages of nasopharyngeal cancer, it might have spread to:

 - the nerve that controls eye movement

-- the eye or tissue surrounding the eye
+- tissue surrounding the eye

-If the symptoms continue, there may be treatments your doctor can suggest to improve your vision.
+This often improves after treatment with radiotherapy and chemotherapy.
+There may be treatments your doctor can suggest to improve your vision if symptoms continue.
 It may be possible to correct it with glasses.